-(Matthew 7:25) "And the rain fell, and the floods came, and the winds blew and slammed against that house; and yet it did not fall, for it had been founded on the rock.
+(Matthew 7:25) The rain came down, the streams rose, and the winds blew and beat against that house; yet it did not fall, because it had its foundation on the rock.

 Jesus told Peter, "I tell you that you are Peter, and on this rock I will build my church, and the gates of Hades will not overcome it" (Matthew 16:18).
 This "rock" was Peter's confession that Jesus is "the Christ, the Son of the living God" (Matthew 16:16).
 Jesus preached that wise people will build their lives on this "rock," on Jesus as their Lord and Savior and on Jesus' teachings.
 If they do, when troubles and tribulations come (that Jesus said we would experience), we will get through them and our life will not fall apart.
 We will have tribulations in this world, but they will not destroy us.
 Jesus gave a blessed promise to those who build their lives on Him, "I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world" (John 16:33).